Visa Perks Credit Card Disclosure

 Interest Rates and Interest Changes

-Annual Percentage Rate (APR) for Purchases: Your APR will be 11.24% - 17.99% when you open your account.
-After that, your APR will vary with the market based on Prime Rate.
+Annual Percentage Rate (APR) for Purchases: Your APR will be 11.24% - 17.99% when you open your account, based on your creditworthiness.
+This APR will vary with the market based on the Prime Rate.

-APR for Balance Transfers: Your APR will be 11.24% - 17.99% when you open your account.
-After that, your APR will vary with the market based on Prime Rate.
+APR for Balance Transfers: Your APR will be 11.24% - 17.99% when you open your account, based on your creditworthiness.
+This APR will vary with the market based on the Prime Rate.

-APR for Cash Advances: Your APR will be 11.24% - 17.99% when you open your account.
-After that, your APR will vary with the market based on Prime Rate.
+APR for Cash Advances: Your APR will be 11.24% - 17.99% when you open your account, based on your creditworthiness.
+This APR will vary with the market based on the Prime Rate.

 How to Avoid Paying Interest: Your due date is 25 days after the close of each billing cycle.
 We will not charge interest on purchases or balance transfers if you pay your entire balance by the due date each month.
 We will begin charging interest on cash advances and on the transaction date.